Readiness, Required Trainings & Documentation

 Attendance

 You are expected to follow the same schedule as your CI during integrated and full-time clinical experiences.
 Holidays are determined by the schedule of the clinic and not by the program (clinic holiday time does not need to be made up).
-Learners must have 35-40 hours/week of patient care time during their full-time experiences.
+During their full-time experience, learners should expect to spend over 40 hours per week at their clinic (this includes practicing skills, chart review, and documentation in addition to 35-40 hours of scheduled patient care).

 Learners may take up to two sick days during any clinical experience.
 Absences for reasons other than illness (i.e., discretionary days) are not permitted.
 If you are ill or have a communicable illness that could put patients at risk, you are expected to: